USAG Japan commander visits key sites, recognizes team members, meets city mayors during final tour of Kure

 |0

-This work, USAG Japan commander visits key sites, recognizes team members, meets city mayors during final tour of Kure [Image 4 of 4], by Noriko Kudo, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, USAG Japan commander visits key sites, recognizes team members, meets city mayors during final tour of Kure, by Noriko Kudo, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

-USAG Japan commander visits key sites, recognizes team members, meets city mayors during final tour of Kure

 LEAVE A COMMENT